Qurasoft/open_weather_client/README.md

 [![Gem Version](https://badge.fury.io/rb/open_weather_client.svg)](https://badge.fury.io/rb/open_weather_client)
 ![RSpec](https://github.com/qurasoft/open_weather_client/actions/workflows/ruby.yml/badge.svg)

 Welcome to Open Weather Client.
-This gem allows you to easily send messages from your ruby project to Microsoft Teams channels.
+This gem allows you to easily request weather information from OpenWeatherMap.
 It integrates in your rails project, when you are using bundler or even in plain ruby projects.

 ## Installation